-Get the kids to toss the wedges in the oil and paprika mix.
+Get the kids to help by tossing the wedges in the oil and paprika mix.

 Feed a Crowd

-These homemade crispy potato wedges are a perfect side dish if your entertaining friends and family.
+These homemade Paprika Potato Wedges are a perfect side dish if your entertaining friends and family.
 The recipe is SO easily doubled or trebled, you just need to make sure you have 2 or 3 extra large oven trays/sheet pans and space in the oven, or cook them in batches, especially if using the air fryer.

-My Crispy Potato Wedges are gluten-free, nut-free, vegetarian and vegan.
+My Paprika Potato Wedges are gluten-free, nut-free, vegetarian and vegan.

-Adapting My Crispy Potato Wedges for your Family
+Adapting My Paprika Potato Wedges for your Family

 Keeping Picky Eaters Happy